 Our evaluation and research coupled with our face-to-face consultations has produced a series of reports including:

 Professor Andy Kendrick and Moyra Hawthorn have been central to our work on historical abuse.
-Get in touch with our experts to find out more information or talk to us about our work.
+Get in touch with our team to find out more information or talk to us about our work.